About Us

 Lowell Parks & Conservation Trust is a private, non-profit, accredited land trust located in Lowell, Massachusetts.
 Founded in 1990 by local residents with a vision to protect the natural resources on which the city of Lowell was built, we’re a membership-based organization with a small staff and hundreds of volunteers.

-• Protecting over 30 acres for everyone in Lowell, including the Concord River Greenway and Jollene Dubner Park – and coming soon, another 22 acres known as Rollie’s Farm, the last family farmland in Lowell!
+• Protecting over 50 acres for everyone in Lowell, including the Concord River Greenway, Jollene Dubner Park, and 22 acres at Pawtucket Farm Wildlife Sanctuary.

 • Conserving turtles and fish so our whole watershed can thrive, and planting trees in neighborhoods where children and families have the least shade.